Police Foil Attempt To Supply Dead Chicken - UrduPoint

 Police Foil Attempt To Supply Dead Chicken

-LAYYAH, (UrduPoint / Pakistan Point News - 25th Dec, 2024) The City Karor Lal Eisan police foiled an attempt to supply dead chicken, confiscated 20 maunds of dead chicken and arrested five people on Wednesday.
+LAYYAH, (UrduPoint / Pakistan Point News - 26th Dec, 2024) The Chowk Azam police carried out an operation near Hayat Canal and foiled an attempt to supply dead chicken by seizing a truck loaded with over 60 maunds of the dead chicken on Thursday.

-Conducting an intelligence base operation, the police intercepted a vehicle loaded with dead chicken intended for distribution in city and its surrounding areas.
+Working on a tip-off, a team of Chowk Azam police station, conducted a raid at Hayat Canal and seized the truck loaded with dead chicken.
+The driver and other personnel involved managed to escape from the scene, leaving behind the truck.
+The seized chicken was reportedly intended for supply to various parts of the city.

-The quick action prevented what could have been a serious health hazard for the local community.
-The police arrested Shabbir, Shahid, Naseem, Amjad, and Munir Hussain and registered a case against them.
+In addition to the truck, the police also impounded three rickshaws and two motorcycles allegedly used in the illegal supply chain.
+Despite being informed four hours earlier, the food Authority team failed to arrive at the scene, leaving the police and other officials struggling in the harsh winter cold.

 APP/shn